jdrichardsappacad/react-2021/week-14/practices/13-react-form-validations/README.md

 Overall, this approach to validating the form is relatively simple.
 You _could_ validate the data as it changes so that the user would receive feedback sooner (i.e. not having to wait to submit the form to see the validation error messages).
-Sometimes it's helpful to receive feedback in real time, but sometimes it can be annoying to users.
+Sometimes it's helpful to receive feedback in real-time, but sometimes it can be annoying to users.
 Consider each situation and use an approach that feels appropriate for your users.